Skip to content

 Nairobi's Security Picture — What International Clients Need to Understand

 Nairobi is not a standard low-risk corporate travel destination.
-The city combines diplomatic concentration, regional finance, large-scale NGO activity, luxury residential districts, visible expatriate communities, and exposure to terrorism, organised crime, political demonstrations, and high-friction road movement.
+The city combines diplomatic concentration, regional finance, large-scale NGO activity, luxury residential districts, visible expatriate communities, and exposure to terrorism, organised crime, political demonstrations, express kidnapping, and high-friction road movement.

 Effective executive protection here is not a single bodyguard beside the principal — it is route control, advance work, residential planning, secure transport, counter-surveillance, and real-time adjustment, delivered by a team that understands both the city and the principal's profile.
 Generalist guarding does not address this risk picture.
 Specialist close protection in Kenya does.